imbi-heidelberg/samplesizr_app/README.md

 perform.
 Choose the input parameters and press 'Calculate!' to perform the sample size calculation.

+For an introduction in sample size calcuation for clinical trials and to understand the theory behind this application the following book is recommended.
+This application developed on basis of the calculations for this book.

+> [1] M.Kieser: Fallzahlberechnung in der medizinischen Forschung [2018], 1th Edition,
+Springer Verlag.

-This app cannot replace the judgement and expertise of an biometrician performing a sample size calculation.
+This app cannot replace the judgement and expertise of an biometrician performing a sample size calculation cosidering the specific details of your study.
 It should give an orientation and a 'feeling' for the power of the certain tests.

-The theory behind that and much more is explained in [1].

 ### Example